greenelab/xswap-manuscript/manuscript.md

 Zero-degree nodes are not displayed, since methodological limitations often result in edge data only existing for a subset of nodes.
 ](https://github.com/greenelab/xswap-analysis/raw/b0db22c82b2e58bf1ef5ae78317167982016e26b/img/hetionet_degrees.png){#fig:hetionet width="100%"}

-Degree is an important metric for differentiating between nodes, and it appears in many common edge prediction features [@ohIv6zMA].
+Degree is an important metric for differentiating between nodes, and it appears in many common edge prediction features [@doi:10.1155/2015/172879].
 However, reliance on degree can pose problems for edge prediction.
 Firstly, bias in networks can distort node degree so that degree differences between two nodes may not be meaningful.
 Secondly, reliance on degree can lead edge prediction methods to make nonspecific or trivial predictions and fail to identify novel or insightful relationships.

 Most biomedical networks are imperfect representations of the true set of relationships.
 Real networks often mistakenly include edges that do not exist and exclude edges that do exist.
-How well a network represents the true relationships it attempts to represent depends on a number of factors, especially the methods used to generate the data in the network [@bo2VEmIz; @yJZSr6c6; @C4FHCVCz].
+How well a network represents the true relationships it attempts to represent depends on a number of factors, especially the methods used to generate the data in the network [@doi:10.1016/j.jprot.2014.01.020; @doi:10.3389/fgene.2015.00260; @doi:10.1038/nbt1116].
 We define "degree bias" as the type of misrepresentation that occurs when the fraction of incorrectly existent/nonexistent relationships depends on node degree.
-Depending on the type of data being represented, degree biases can arise due to experimental methods, inspection bias, or other factors [@bo2VEmIz].
+Depending on the type of data being represented, degree biases can arise due to experimental methods, inspection bias, or other factors [@doi:10.1016/j.jprot.2014.01.020].

-Inspection bias indicates that entities are not uniformly studied [@lnDqu0oW], and it is likely to cause degree bias when networks are constructed using hypothesis-driven findings extracted from the literature, as newly-discovered relationships are not randomly sampled from the set of all true relationships.
+Inspection bias indicates that entities are not uniformly studied [@doi:10.1038/nature04209], and it is likely to cause degree bias when networks are constructed using hypothesis-driven findings extracted from the literature, as newly-discovered relationships are not randomly sampled from the set of all true relationships.
-Though there is a high correlation between the number of publications mentioning a gene and its degree in low-throughput interaction networks, the number of publications mentioning a gene has little correlation with its degree in a systematically-derived protein interaction network [Figure 6A in @LCyCrr7W].
+Though there is a high correlation between the number of publications mentioning a gene and its degree in low-throughput interaction networks, the number of publications mentioning a gene has little correlation with its degree in a systematically-derived protein interaction network [Figure 6A in @doi:10.1016/j.cell.2014.10.050].
 This evidence suggests that many poorly studied genes have similar numbers of interactions as those scientists have preferentially examined and that these edges are missed due to inspection bias.
 For networks with strong inspection bias, reliance on degree can lead to predictions that have good metrics when assessed by cross validation but little ability to generalize.

 Another reason why a method's reliance on degree can be unfavorable is that degree imbalance can lead to prediction nonspecificity.
 Nonspecific predictions are not made on the basis of the specific connectivity information contained in a network.
-For example, Gillis et al. [@zB6RQrIj] examined the concept of prediction specificity in the context of gene function prediction and found that many predictions appear to rely primarily on multifunctionality and could be "potentially misleading with respect to causality."
+For example, Gillis et al. [@doi:10.1371/journal.pone.0017258] examined the concept of prediction specificity in the context of gene function prediction and found that many predictions appear to rely primarily on multifunctionality and could be "potentially misleading with respect to causality."
-Real networks have a variety of degree distributions (Figure {@fig:hetionet}), and they commonly exhibit degree imbalance [@GFS9MouO; @hbOjmCsZ; @1mIOnArF; @rly3gDig].
+Real networks have a variety of degree distributions (Figure {@fig:hetionet}), and they commonly exhibit degree imbalance [@doi:10.1371/journal.pone.0017645; @doi:10.1007/978-1-61779-361-5_13; @doi:10.1038/s41467-019-08746-5; @doi:10.1126/science.286.5439.509].
-Degree imbalance leads high-degree nodes to dominate in the predictions made by degree-associated methods [@g059lh8v], which are effective predictors of connections in some biological networks [@1736TBtF6].
+Degree imbalance leads high-degree nodes to dominate in the predictions made by degree-associated methods [@doi:10.1093/bioinformatics/btv215], which are effective predictors of connections in some biological networks [@doi:10.1186/1752-0509-2-11].
 Consequently, degree-based predictions are more likely nonspecific, meaning the same set of predictions performs well for different tasks.

 Depending on the prediction task, edge predictions involving very high degree nodes may be undesired, uninsightful, or nonspecific.